apache/seatunnel/docs/en/connector-v2/source/MongoDB-CDC.md

 }
 ```

-The following example demonstrates how to create a data synchronization job that read the data of multiple library tables mongodb and prints it on the local client:
+The following example demonstrates how to create a data synchronization job that read the cdc data of multiple library tables mongodb and prints it on the local client:

 ```hocon
 env {